We had always

 It was now time to fly to Madurai.

-of building high on a hill, in the fresh air, over looking the very polluted Madurai.
+building high on a hill, in the fresh air, over looking the very polluted

 And people and more people.